 This month, the Krug 2004 will be featured on routes to Boston, Paris, Frankfurt, New York, London Heathrow, Chicago and Vancouver with additional routes to follow later in the year.

 The Krug 2004 vintage was born out of an exceptional grape-growing season in the northern French region of Champagne.
 That year produced Krug 2004, a special champagne with ‘luminous freshness’, according to the label.
 Made from chardonnay, pinot noir and pinot meunier grapes from a single season, the champagne has delicate citrus notes, with a balanced and vibrant finish.
 Krug calls the champagne ‘highly expressive, bright, undeniably elegant and discreet’ – much like the Cathay Pacific First Class experience.

 New lounge beds

 There’s a new lounge in town at Hong Kong International Airport.
-Occupying the space of the former G16 lounge in the departures hall, The Deck is the sixth Cathay Pacific lounge at the airport.
+Located by gate 6 in the departures hall, The Deck is the sixth Cathay Pacific lounge at the airport.
 Like The Pier First Class Lounge and The Pier Business Class Lounge, it reflects the Studioilse template, featuring warm colours and natural, tactile materials as specified by the London-based studio led by Ilse Crawford, which has recreated the ambience of a living room in an uptown apartment.

 While The Deck is the smallest of the Cathay Pacific lounges at Hong Kong, there is a real sense of space, helped by the elevated ‘outdoor’ area bound only by the roof and glass walls of the terminal building.
 The Terrace offers an alternative seating area to the main lounge with views across the airport and the airfield beyond.